ShresthaSen99/Shell-scripting/README.md

 Uploading completed.

 Creating shell-script.
 Create a shell-script file in EC2.
 You can use my shell-script to automating file management on EC2.
-It identifies files less than 20kb and move it to archive folder.
+It identifies files less than 20kb, zip the file and move it to archive folder.
 It also creates a archive folder incase it doesn't exist.
 Once creation is done, you can give it a run to check if it is working fine.